teylie/teylie/README.md

 >🌸 I'm an enthusiastic coder stepping into the world of programming.
     Ready to explore and uncover the wonders of coding ⭐

-#### 💗 My Goals
-I aim to create my own games someday 😊

-I dream of traveling the world, gain new experiences

-Taking on big projects and having a great time doing so 💜

-And of course, continuous self-improvement and hard work are key 😸

 #### 🐋 My Current Path
 Currently, I'm an undergraduate student studying Creative Computing.
-This covers programming, animation, design, and software.
+This covers programming, animation, design, and more.

 #### 📃 My Cozy Space ☔☕